Mel B: Ex-Nanny Lorraine Gilles Is Holding My Sex Tapes

 — The Sun (@TheSun) April 6, 2017

 Mel believes that Gilles and Belafonte are working together to use the sex tapes for extortion against her.
-She claimed in the court documents that Gilles got pregnant for her husband while she was working with them and that her husband got her to abort the pregnancy.
+She claimed in the court documents that Gilles got pregnant with her husband while she was working with them and that her husband got her to abort the pregnancy.

 According to the court documents, Belafonte often taunted Mel by holding up his phone and saying, “It’s just one click away.”